in San Diego, CA

 What Is the Procedure for Patent Infringement?

 During the claim construction phase of litigation (which can occur at various times), the court will examine the language used in the claims to define the case’s scope.
 Each term in the claim is significant, and some more than others, which is why it’s essential to seek counsel from a law firm that has attorneys who specialize in patent law and real experience with federal litigation.
 At the beginning of this process, the court will assess the patent description and also evaluate the paperwork and file history that preceded the patent’s issuance.
 In some cases, the court may choose to employ an expert to decipher the claim as patents can be highly complex.
 The conclusion of this phase often ends with a Markman hearing, which may involve testimony from witnesses.
 Our attorneys have seen cases where the Markman construction nearly concludes the patent infringement case with a summary judgement.
 In these cases, a party might seek to elevate the case to the Court of Appeals for the Federal Circuit, which has a history of considerable reversal rates.
+Claim construction is also an important phase of cases that proceed at the Patent Trial & Appeal Board (“PTAB”) because interpretation of patent claims will have a bearing of patent validity.

 Arguing about damages is a particularly intensive part of the process as one might imagine.
 The plaintiff will want to achieve compensation for lost profits or sales, or to find a reasonable royalty.
 It’s common for both the plaintiff and defendant to call in forensic economists or accountants to review the case and present damage models.
 Sometimes the court will decide to separate phases of the case depending on the interests of justice.